trebisky/stm32f411/serial1/README.md

 bit of hardware, which makes it clearer for me anyway to be dealing with just one aspect of things in each source file.

-Also, I couldn't resist and added the code to rcc.c to switch from the 16 Mhz internal RC (HSI) to using the external 25 Mhz crystal (HSE).
-The next step will be to set up the PLL and get 100 Mhz.